 We recommend using vegetable broth, vegan cheese, or nutritional yeast to make your vegan rice cake dish.
 You can also use rice paper to make vegan rice paper cheese tteokbokki.

-Frozen cheese-filled Tteokbokki
+Frozen Cheese-Filled Tteokbokki

-You can make this dish in advance and freeze them for up to a month.
+You can make this dish in advance and freeze it for up to a month.
 If you're wondering how to cook frozen cheese tteokbokki, just reheat them on the stove on low heat until soft.
 You may also add a splash of broth and more gochujang if needed.

 Leave a Reply